 To protect our privacy without sacrificing all the good things that the internet has to offer, we use a VPN service.
 Each year, there's a huge wave of people who decided to use VPN as a means to truly regain their freedom on the internet.
 And with it comes numerous companies that want to capitalize on that demands.

 Every company starts pretty much the same but they end up in a vastly different place.
 Some of them become leaders in the industry, while others remain in relatively the same place.
 Now we are going to look at one of those small VPN company and decide whether or not their service is in any way shape or form lacking compare to the big boys in the industry.
-Read our review about SwitchVPN if you still need more information after reading this review.
+Read our review of SwitchVPN if you still need more information after reading this review.

 SwitchVPN was an Indian-based VPN company founded by a man named Charu Sharma.
 In 2015, for some unknown reasons, they decided to move out of India and relocate their headquarters to the USA.
 They also doing business now under a parent company called CS Systems Inc.